ErickAvilaB/ErickAvilaB/README.md

 ### Glad to see you here!
-Ayooooo! 🐶 I'm Erick, a computer science student at UNAM (Universidad Nacional Autónoma de México) with a passion for technology.
+I'm Erick, a computer science student at UNAM (Universidad Nacional Autónoma de México) with a passion for technology.
 I'm not just about code – I love diving into the worlds of literature, music, and cinema.

 <br/>